MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-virtual-hub-extension-pattern-content.md

-In a [traditional hub-spoke topology with bring-your-own-networking](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke), you have the ability to expose common services to isolated workloads that run in spokes.
-These shared services can include things like DNS, identity, Bastion and more.
-When using Azure Virtual WAN, you have restricted access and limitations on what you can install on the virtual hub.
+In a [traditional hub-spoke topology with bring-your-own-networking](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke), you have the ability to completely manipulate the hub virtual network and deploy common services into the hub to make those hub features available to workload spokes.
+These shared services often include things like DNS resources, custom NVAs, Azure Bastion, and more.
+When using Azure Virtual WAN however, you have restricted access and limitations on what you can install on the virtual hub.

-For example, to implement Private Link at scale in a traditional hub-spoke model, you would create and link private DNS zones to the hub network.
-To enable secure connectivity to resources in the network you might deploy Azure Bastion in the regional hub.
+For example, to implement [Private Link and DNS integration in a traditional hub-spoke network architecture](/azure/cloud-adoption-framework/ready/azure-best-practices/private-link-and-dns-integration-at-scale#private-link-and-dns-integration-in-hub-and-spoke-network-architectures), you would create and link private DNS zones to the hub network.
+Your [Plan for virtual machine remote access](/azure/cloud-adoption-framework/ready/azure-best-practices/plan-for-virtual-machine-remote-access#design-recommendations) might include Azure Bastion as a shared service in the regional hub.
 You might also deploy custom compute resources, such as Active Directory VMs in the hub.
 None of these are possible with Azure Virtual WAN.

-This article describes the virtual hub extension pattern which provides guidance on how to securely expose shared services that you are unable to deploy in a virtual hub.
+This article describes the virtual hub extension pattern which provides guidance on how to securely expose shared services to spokes that you are unable to deploy directly in a virtual hub.

-> [!IMPORTANT]
-> This article is part of a series on Azure Private Link and Azure DNS in Virtual WAN and builds on a baseline architecture.
-Read the [overview page first](./private-link-vwan-dns-guide.yml) to understand the baseline architecture.

 ## Architecture

-A virtual hub extension is a dedicated spoke virtual network connected to the hub that exposes a single shared service to workload spokes.
-A virtual hub extension can be a service you provide to resources in other spokes where those resources require network connectivity to your resource.
-DNS is a good example of this.
-An extension can also contain a resource, such as Azure Bastion, that requires connectivity to many destinations in the spokes.
+A virtual hub extension is a dedicated spoke virtual network connected to the virtual hub that exposes a single, shared service to workload spokes.
+A virtual hub extension can be a resource you provide to many workload spokes where those spokes require network connectivity to your shared resource.
+DNS resources are an example of this.
+An extension can also be used to contain a centralized resource that requires connectivity to many destinations in the spokes.
+A centralized Azure Bastion deployment is an example of this.

 :::image type="complex" source="./images/dns-private-endpoints-hub-extension-pattern.svg" lightbox="./images/dns-private-endpoints-hub-extension-pattern.svg" alt-text="Diagram showing the hub extension pattern.":::
 Diagram showing the single-region challenge.